OpenProteinAI/openprotein-docs/src/poet/rank-sequences.md

 ---
-title: Using the Rank sequences tool
+title: Using the Rank Sequences tool
 format:
   html:
     code-fold: true
 ---

-This tutorial teaches you how to assess protein fitness by using the Rank sequences tool to score your input sequences relative to a prompt.
+This tutorial teaches you how to assess protein fitness by using the Rank Sequences tool to score your input sequences relative to a prompt.
 Use this as a starting point for applications like predicting the outcomes of a specific sequence or prioritizing variants for further analysis.

 On this page, you will learn how to score sequences to predict fitness and rank variants, then interpret and fine-tune the results.